DunDuck-Dev/DunDuck/README.md

-Reaction Core v1.1.15
+Dunduck Core v1.1.15
 ===========================

-What is Reaction?
+What is Dunduck?

-Reaction is a decentralized financial technology accessible to everyone that is fast, reliable and secure with negligible transaction costs.
-Reaction has its own blockchain, which is a fork of Raptoreum codebase with ASIC resistant POW algorithm and consensus ensuring Smartnodes which make the network immune to 51% attacks.
-Reaction coins can be mined on both CPU and GPU.
-Reaction cares about privacy and has an integrated CoinJoin mechanism that allows to hide the balance directly in the wallet.
+Dunduck is a decentralized financial technology accessible to everyone that is fast, reliable and secure with negligible transaction costs.
+Dunduck has its own blockchain, which is a fork of Raptoreum codebase with ASIC resistant POW algorithm and consensus ensuring Smartnodes which make the network immune to 51% attacks.
+Dunduck coins can be mined on both CPU and GPU.
+Dunduck cares about privacy and has an integrated CoinJoin mechanism that allows to hide the balance directly in the wallet.

-Reaction (RTC) is an innovative cryptocurrency designed to capture the diverse reactions of the world to various events, while simultaneously serving as a powerful example of how a chain reaction can unfold in the cryptocurrency market.
+Dunduck (DUN) is an innovative cryptocurrency designed to capture the diverse dunducks of the world to various events, while simultaneously serving as a powerful example of how a chain dunduck can unfold in the cryptocurrency market.
-RTC not only stands for "Reaction," but also for "Revolutionizing Token Currency," as it represents a revolutionary approach to how a simple idea can evolve into a significant success within the cryptocurrency universe.
+DUN not only stands for "Dunduck," but also for "Revolutionizing Token Currency," as it represents a revolutionary approach to how a simple idea can evolve into a significant success within the cryptocurrency universe.